 Ian Leggett is WTI’s Executive Director.
 He has worked in East Africa since the 1970s, initially based in Tanzania for six years then later with Oxfam, managing the regional programme for East Africa and, subsequently, East and Central Africa.
 A graduate of the Institute of Education in London, he has a particular interest in educational inequalities, especially with reference to pastoralist communities.
-He is a trustee of People & Planet and active in pro-cycling campaigns and organisations.
+He is also active in pro-cycling campaigns and organisations.

-Samantha Davies, Director (Sudan & UK), is based in Oxford, having worked for WTI for 15 years in various roles.
+Samantha Davies is the Director (Sudan & UK) with oversight of the UK programme and work in Sudan, based in Oxford.
 With a background in Social Anthropology, International Development and Management for Not for Profit organisations, she is passionate about improving access to quality education for communities in Africa.
 She is also a qualified English language teacher with several years teaching experience in the UK and three years working in a rural Tanzanian Secondary School.

-David Masua is WTI’s Country Director in South Sudan and author of The Challenges of Change in Language of Instruction in Primary Schools in South Sudan.
-David is a passionate educational professional, who believes that quality education has the potential to eradicate poverty, marginalisation and inequality and therefore investment in education should focus on the teacher.
-He is working hard with his dedicated colleagues and various donors in the education sector in South Sudan to support efforts to improve teaching, learning and access to quality and equitable education.
-David holds a BA in Education from Makerere University, Uganda, an Msc in Education from Reading University, UK and an MA in Educational Research from Durham University, UK.
+David Masua is WTI’s Country Director in South Sudan, a manager and a passionate education professional, David believes that quality education has the potential to eradicate poverty, marginalization and inequality.
+To achieve quality education he believes education investment should focus on the teacher.
+Due to his passion and advocacy for improved education delivery in the country, David was recently elected as the Chairman of the National Education Coalition (NEC) for South Sudan.
+Working with others in the civil society, education partners and donors he is involved in all efforts to support improved teaching and equitable access to quality education for both boys and girls.
+David holds a BA in Education from Makerere University, Uganda, Msc in Education & Training from the University of Reading, UK and MA in Educational Research from the University of Durham, UK.

 Erasmus Byaruhanga is WTI’s Finance Manager in South Sudan.
 He holds a Bsc in Applied Accounting from Oxford Brookes University, UK and is a Fellow of the Association of Chartered Certified Accountants (FCCA) and a member of Certified Public Accountants of Uganda (CPA).
 He has overall responsibility for all accounting, audit and budget functions in the organisation in South Sudan, including the timely preparation of reports required by donors, partners and government agencies that regulate NGO work in the country.
 He provides support to and deputises for the Country Director in his absence.